 Privilege — This type of pushback is at odds with the Silicon Valley philosophy of deferring to founders for all important decisions.
 But awareness of tech’s influence over the world, and movements like Black Lives Matter, have empowered tech workers to push their companies to consider the potential harms they could be having on the world and do better.
 These companies espouse progressive values, and it’s no surprise that workers are holding them to it as the rest of the world becomes more skeptical of the tech industry.

 By taking an apolitical stance, critics say that Basecamp and Coinbase actually are taking a political one.
+Employees who don’t feel like they’re listened to grow resentful.
 Hearing the concerns of underrepresented workers can make for better products, ones that serve more people.
 But leaders like Fried instead want to put their hands over their ears and work on building stuff they think is fun or cool, ignoring their blindspots and privileged positions.